ibm-cloud-docs/cis/deploy-rule-sets.md

 1. Identify the phase where you want to deploy the managed ruleset.
 Ensure that the managed ruleset belongs to the same phase where you want to deploy it.
 1. Add a rule to the zone-level phase entry point ruleset that executes the managed ruleset.

-## Deploying rulesets from the CLI
+## Deploying managed rulesets from the CLI
 {: #cli-deploy-rule-sets}
 {: cli}

-You can deploy rulesets from the CLI.
+You can deploy managed rulesets from the CLI.

-### Listing rulesets from the CLI
+### Listing managed rulesets from the CLI
 {: #cli-list-rule-sets}

-To list all zone rulesets from the CLI, run the following command:
+To list all zone managed rulesets from the CLI, run the following command:

 ```sh
 ibmcloud cis managed-waf rulesets DNS_DOMAIN_ID [-i, --instance INSTANCE] [--output FORMAT]